numbbo/coco/docs/coco-doc/source/index.rst

 ----------

-Appart from diminishing the burden (time) and the pitfalls (and bugs and omissions) of the repetitive coding task by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
+Appart from diminishing the burden (time) and the pitfalls (and bugs or omissions) of the repetitive coding task by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
 Our guideline has the following defining features.